ApexSQL Monitor, ApexSQL BI Monitor, ApexSQL VM Monitor

 This article explains how to manage alerts in ApexSQL Monitor.

-Alerts in ApexSQL Monitor notify you about potential and ongoing performance issues with your machines, SQL Server instances, and databases.
-Alerts can be configured for each monitored machine, SQL Server instance, and/or database.
+Alerts notify you about potential and ongoing performance issues with your machines, virtual machines, SQL Server instances, SQL Server services, databases and many more.
+Alerts can be configured on a granular level for each monitored machine, device, SQL Server instance, database or any other monitored object.

 Alerts are grouped into three categories, based on their severity.
 Each alert severity is indicated by its status color.

 If the metric has no default threshold values set due to the nature of metric (for example setting data and log file size thresholds for your databases may not make sense), the threshold values are shown as N/A.

 Default threshold values are based on general recommendations and they might not apply to your monitoring goals and environment requirements.
 A huge number of alerts can be created, or some critical situations ignored if the thresholds are not adjusted to your specific environment.

 How to set alerts in ApexSQL monitoring tools?

 By default, all ApexSQL monitoring tools enable alerting for the most important performance metrics.
 For the rest of the metrics, alerting must be enabled manually.
 Alerting can also be disabled for any of the metrics where alerting is enabled by default.

 - Click the Configuration link in the main menu